12th Economics Chapter 10 Solutions (Foreign Trade of India) Maharashtra Board – Free Solution

 2) Maharashtra purchased wheat from Punjab.

-Explanation: Buying and selling of goods and services within the boundaries of a nation are referred to as ‘Internal Trade’ or ‘Domestic Trade’ or ‘Home Trade’.
+Explanation: The buying and selling of goods and services within the boundaries of a nation are referred to as ‘Internal Trade’ or ‘Domestic Trade’ or ‘Home Trade’.

 3) England imported cotton from India, made readymade garments from it, and sold them to Malaysia.